 Accommodation is one of the biggest costs that expats moving to Vienna will face.
 Rental costs vary depending on the area of the city and the size and condition of the property.
 Living in the city centre is costlier than staying in the outlying suburbs.

-It can be challenging to find a suitable property in Vienna, and most expats enlist the help of a real estate agent.
-Expats should be aware that additional fees, which are equivalent to two or three months' rent, can be charged by the agent.
+Finding a suitable property in Vienna can be challenging, and most expats enlist the help of a real estate agent.
+You should be aware that the agent can charge additional fees, which are equivalent to two or three months' rent.
 Tenants are expected to pay a security deposit, which is usually the equivalent of one to three months' rent.

 Cost of transport in Vienna